The wilderness of Route 50 in Nevada provides the perfect backdrop for appreciating the great drive and wonderful comfort of the new Mazda3

 At one point, we stop and climb out of the car, the only sound the crunch of gravel underfoot, the only sight the empty road.
 I look west and the road vanishes.
 I look east and yes, the road vanishes.
 Photographer Mark and I smile—we’re having the same thought.
 Is it possible to feel any more alone than we do at that moment?
 Pretty sure not.

 Apart from a couple of tiny towns, there is simply no reason or incentive to get out of the car on Nevada’s Route 50.
-Fancy a little stroll on the desert flats?
+Feel like a little stroll on the desert flats?
 I’ve got two words for you.
 Heat.
 Stroke.

 “The most evocative building in Eureka is the old opera house; the town almost looks like a Hollywood western set with faded wooden buildings that have been left to rot.
 But it’s the perfect place to stop before we continue our journey on Route 50”